• Skip to primary navigation

 stack of mini muffins with muffin tray and an apple in the background

-Storing Keto Mini Muffins
+Storing Grain Free Muffins

-Store these keto mini muffins in an airtight container.
-I like to keep mine in the fridge.
+Store these mini muffins in an airtight container.

 Need more Grain-Free goodness?
 Check these out: